 When you connect with another person with or without a physical or romantic connection, you are essentially creating a bond with that person to the exclusion of your partner.
 Especially when you have established that you can talk negatively about your spouse with this person.
 You then set up a close and emotional relationship where this person can fill the needs that your partner can’t.
 Sometimes people do this unconsciously to see if this person will meet these needs.

-Again, it is perfectly normal to be attracted to someone you have formed an emotional connection with.
-It’s just not appropriate to take it to the next step as it is not safe for the relationship.
+Again, it’s perfectly normal to be attracted to someone you have formed an emotional connection with.
+It’s just not appropriate to take it to the next step.
 If you can relate to this article and think you are involved in an Emotional Affair and afraid you might cheat, it is recommended you talk to your partner sooner rather than later and be honest about your feelings.
-If you need help in doing so please give me a call at (858) 735-1139 or email me at CouplesCounselorSanDiego.com and I can help you with the process.
+If you need help in doing so please give me a call at (858) 735-1139.